 “Boy, I love this shirt.
 That is exactly the kinda shirt that I would wear, don’t you think?”
 After some uncomfortable prodding of Chet’s widow, Larry finally finds out from Barbara (Caroline Aaron) that the shirt was likely purchased from Caruso’s on Wilshire Boulevard.

-Sure enough, the next time we see Larry, he’s happily jaunting along Ocean Avenue with Jeff, sporting a black-and-cream silk shirt that could only be his latest purchase from Caruso’s, one of only three from the store’s remaining stock.
-When they get to their lunch meeting, even Ted Danson can’t help but to comment on Larry’s “really nice” shirt and ask where he got it.
+Sure enough, the next time we see Larry, he’s happily jaunting along Ocean Avenue with Jeff, sporting a black-and-cream silk shirt that could only be his latest purchase from Caruso’s, one of only three from the store’s remaining stock in the episode’s narrative.
+When they get to their lunch meeting, even Ted Danson can’t help but to comment on what he rightly refers to “really nice” shirt and ask where he got it.
 “Actually, I saw a dead guy’s picture,” Larry responds evasively—but not inaccurately.